-As we all know, melting point is the temperature at which substance converts from solid state to liquid state.
+As we all know, the melting point is the temperature at which substance converts from solid-state to liquid state.
 Some of the metals show very high melting points at least 2,000 degrees Celsius, and they also have very high physical strength.
 These metals are named as refractory metals.
-Niobium, molybdenum, tantalum, tungsten and rhenium are refractory metals.
+Niobium, molybdenum, tantalum, tungsten, and rhenium are refractory metals.

-Many metals have some important characteristics, including hardness, ductility, malleability, tensile strength, density, and melting point, there properties cannot be shown by non-metals.
+Many metals have some important characteristics, including hardness, ductility, malleability, tensile strength, density, and melting point, their properties cannot be shown by non-metals.

 Tungsten and molybdenum are the most common refectory metals.
-Because their high temperature tolerance, they are used in a variety of equipment such as bulbs.
+Because of their high-temperature tolerance, they are used in a variety of equipment such as bulbs.